matthewpizza/glitter-text/README.md

 * [ImageMagick](http://www.imagemagick.org/)
 	* On OS X, install with [Homebrew](http://brew.sh/) `brew install imagemagick`
-* Some knowledge of running script on the command line.
+* Some knowledge of running scripts on the command line.

 ### Glitter